decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

-- SK, a secret integer such that 0 < SK < q
+- SK, a secret integer such that 0 < SK < q.

 Outputs:

-- PK, a public key encoded as an octet string
+- PK, a public key encoded as an octet string.

 Procedure: